 Exclude the extensions, the paths of the directories, and the process that shows in the text file in the Antivirus/Security application.

 You learned about Antivirus exclusions for Exchange 2013/2016/2019.
 Remember to add the exclusions in the Antivirus/Security product.
-Do this after you have finished installing the Exchange Server and configured the mailbox databases.
+Do this after installing the Exchange Server and configuring the mailbox databases.
 Do you already have an Exchange Server installed in production?
 Configure the Antivirus exclusions right now.

 Did you enjoy this article?
 You may also like Turn off Windows Defender in Windows 11 permanently.
 Don’t forget to follow us and share this article.